YacoubBadran/DP-Exercise1-Part2/README.md

 # DP-Exercise1-Part2

-#Description
+# Description
 Auto creation of Data Management Plans

-#The used programes:
+# The used programes
 .Wampserver
 .Dreamweaver

-#How to run the project:
+# How to run the project
 1.Put "DP-Exercise1-Part2" file on C:\wamp64\www
 2.Go to "localhost/DP-Exercise1-Part2/index.php" URL